 Opening a Camera

-In the Connecting to Devices guide, we explained how cameras are detected and how camera plugins are required.
+In the Connecting to Devices guide, we explained how cameras are detected and how camera plugin are required.
 Let’s now see how to open a camera with the SDK.

 Using HAL C++ API